-The Manager adopts the principle that to build confidence among stakeholders, there is a need to balance the needs and interests of material stakeholders.
-The Sustainability Report from pages 130 to 160 in the Annual Report provides the Group's approach in identifying its material stakeholders, as well as prioritising and addressing stakeholders' concerns.
-The Sustainability Report also sets out the key areas of focus in relation to the management of stakeholder relationships for the financial year ended 31 March 2022.
+The Manager adopts the principle that to build confidence among stakeholders, there is a need to deliver sustainable value.
+The Sustainability Report from pages 126 to 144 in the Annual Report provides the Group's approach in identifying its material stakeholders, as well as addressing stakeholders' concerns and methods of engagement.
+The Sustainability Report also sets out the key areas of focus in relation to the management of stakeholder relationships for the financial year ended 31 March 2020.